CatalogueOfLife/retired_DCA_Export/documentation/README.txt

 This application exports the contents of a Catalogue of Life Annual Checklist to Darwin Core Archive format.
 The DCA_export class connects to a Base Scheme database and exports taxon data to text files, 'interconnected' by the meta.xml XML file.
 After export, the directory containing the export files is automatically zipped and ready for download.
+Each archive includes a set of scripts that can be used to import the data into various databases.
 See comments in the meta.xml file for the matching between CoL fields and DCA terms.

 REQUIREMENTS